Mystichal/frontier/README.md

 npmp install
 ```

-Then find the WORLD_ADDRESS in ./logs/world-deployer.log
+Then find the WORLD_ADDRESS from the world-deployer container from terminal

 ```
 pnpm deploy:local --worldAddress <WORLD_ADDRESS>